 So, let’s get to the fun part!
 This is the same ratio of essential oils I’ve used in my homemade room deodorizer recipe.
 I just can’t get enough of the scent – I’m crazy about cedarwood and orange these days!
 I’ve also made a blend similar to the one in my homemade bath salts recipe.

 How To Make Your Own Perfume

 - 100 proof Vodka – please read my note below about this OR water OR a carrier oil (like jojoba (where to buy), olive (where to buy), grapeseed, etc.)

 - Glass spray bottle (essential oils will eat plastic)

-I got my bottle at my local natural foods store, but Amazon sells lots of adorable, vintage-style perfume bottles like this one..
+I got my bottle at my local natural foods store, but Amazon sells lots of adorable, vintage-style perfume bottles (where to buy).